Steel Vs. Concrete

 As materials, both concrete and steel have different qualities that can help you determine which is best for your blast-resistant buildings.

-In terms of strength, it is arguable that both materials are strong.
+For example, both materials are strong.
 However, steel trumps concrete because of the strength-to-weight ratio.
 As mentioned before, it has the highest ratio of all construction materials and is therefore significantly stronger than concrete.
 Adding to its strength is steel's ductility and flexibility.
 You can mold and manipulate concrete, but only to a certain extent, while steel can be adapted to fit virtually any concept or changes to a structure's design.

 Steel is also lighter in weight compared to concrete.
 As a material, it is seemingly 'complete,' making it easier to transport, construct, and even maintain.
 On the other hand, concrete requires the mixing of cement, sand, water, among other additives, and consequently does not offer the same convenience in transportation, processing, and handling as steel.